hyperion-rt/hyperion/docs/setup/analytical_yso_model.rst

 The :ref:`model` class should allow users to set up arbitrary problems.
-However, the Python module also provides classes that build on top of ``Model`` that make it easy to specify certain kinds of problems.
-These classes support all the methods available for the ``Model`` class, and define new ones.
-The ``AnalyticalYSOModel`` makes it easy to set up sources with flared disks, and rotationally flattened envelopes, optionally with bipolar cavities.
+However, the Python module also provides classes that build on top of :class:`~hyperion.model.Model` that make it easy to specify certain kinds of problems.
+These classes support all the methods available for the :class:`~hyperion.model.Model` class, and define new ones.
+The :class:`~hyperion.model.AnalyticalYSOModel` makes it easy to set up sources with flared disks, and rotationally flattened envelopes, optionally with bipolar cavities.
 To use this class, you will first need to import it::